fdw/rofimoji/README.md

 ## Configuration
 You can choose a skin tone with the `--skin-tone` (or `-s`) parameter.
 The available values are `light`, `medium-light`, `moderate`, `dark brown`, `black`, as well as `neutral` and `ask` to be shown the prompt (this is also the default).

+If you have any arguments for rofi, you can make `rofimoji` pass them through like this: `rofimoji --rofi-args="-columns 3"`.

 ## Installation

 ### Arch